Tutusaus/Tutusaus.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Mathematics graduate from Barcelona Autonomous University
+subtitle: Mathematics graduate from Autonomous University of Barcelona

 profile:
   align: right